 Chiang Dao Cave and Wat Tham Pha Plong

-The Chiang Dao Cave has been a major attraction for many years.
-It is a limestone cave with Buddha statues and interesting stalactites and stalagmites.
+The Chiang Dao Cave in Doi Luang Chiang Dao ihas been a major attraction for many years.
+It is a beautiful and interesting limestone cave with Buddha statues and interesting stalactites and stalagmites.
 Access is not difficult.
 Just wear a good pair of shoes and you don’t have to worry.
 Part of the cave is illuminated.
 To go a bit deeper and darker you can hire a local person who will guide you with a lamp.